 Areas that do not relate to the BSC or REC requirements for Programme Participants are removed.

-Evidence related to governance, operational controls, change management and security will also be required for Qualification for participants that have completed either SIT or QT.
+Evidence related to governance, operational controls, change management and security will also be required for MHHS Qualification for participants that have completed either SIT or QT.
+This evidence will relate to the baselined design, an understanding of resourcing considerations for the move to MHHS and good industry practice on implementation.
+The requirements will be set out in the QAD and participants will receive an early draft of this along with updates on any changes as the document develops.

 Interaction with Programme Readiness Assessments

-The MHHSP Readiness Assessment is a standalone process which has no direct interaction with the Qualification process.
+The MHHSP Readiness Assessment is a standalone process which has no direct interaction with the MHHS Qualification process.

 Participants can re-use any evidence already provided in readiness assessments to support the operational controls and governance requirements.
-However, there will be no automatic expectation that specific Qualification requirements have been met from the readiness assessments.
+However, there will be no automatic expectation that specific MHHS Qualification requirements have been met from the readiness assessments.
 This is because the purpose of the MHHSP Readiness Assessments is to judge overall industry readiness rather than specific participants and the scope of these assessments is not set out now but will be assessed ahead of each assessment phase.

-Code Bodies are preparing and managing the Qualification process and will support participants through this.
-However, Code Bodies are not responsible for ensuring that all participants have completed Qualification and will not take steps to escalate and address a lack of progress through Qualification as this will be the role of the MHHSP.
-To enable the MHHSP to do this, Code Bodies will share regular reporting of the progress of participants through the MHHSP-Qualification process.
+Code Bodies are preparing and managing the MHHS Qualification process and will support participants through this.
+However, Code Bodies are not responsible for ensuring that all participants have completed MHHS Qualification and will not take steps to escalate and address a lack of progress through MHHS Qualification as this will be the role of the MHHSP.
+To enable the MHHSP to do this, Code Bodies will share regular reporting of the progress of participants through the MHHS Qualification process.

 Interaction with Current Audits and Considerations

-During the MHHSP-Qualification process, some participants may undergo periodic audits under the BSC or REC in order to maintain their Qualification and accreditation status.
-For the avoidance of doubt, during MHHSP-Qualification these periodic audits will remain entirely separate from the MHHSP-Qualification process.
-MHHSP-Qualification will be focused on the changes that Programme Participants are making to deliver the revised business processes as a result of MHHSP.
+During the MHHS Qualification process, some participants may undergo periodic audits under the BSC or REC in order to maintain their Qualification and accreditation status.
+For the avoidance of doubt, during MHHS Qualification these periodic audits will remain entirely separate from the MHHS Qualification process.
+MHHS Qualification will be focused on the changes that Programme Participants are making to deliver the revised business processes as a result of MHHSP.

-However, there is an opportunity for Code Bodies to use the scheduled periodic audits to build the evidence base to confirm a participant’s readiness for MHHSP-Qualification or to complement evidence required within the QAD.
+However, there is an opportunity for Code Bodies to use the scheduled periodic audits to build the evidence base to confirm a participant’s readiness for MHHS Qualification or to complement evidence required within the QAD.

 The decision as to whether to take advantage of periodic audits in this manner will be made by the respective Code Bodies for the Roles within their remit.